The future is bright for business resiliency

 Imagine a resiliency strategy that can predict an outage or provide an alert for an upcoming weather event with precision.
 IBM has begun the journey to integrate Watson’s cognitive and analytics capabilities into solutions for predictive, pre-emptive resilience and risk management.
 The foundation of this integration is the new paradigm: software-defined resiliency.

-Software-defined resiliency helps organizations achieve better recovery-time and recovery-point objectives at a reduced cost, resulting in a disaster recovery experience that is smarter, more tailored and more agile than ever before.
+Software-defined resiliency helps organizations achieve better recovery time objective (RTO) and recovery-point objectives (RPO) at a reduced cost, resulting in a disaster recovery experience that is smarter, more tailored and more agile than ever before.

 A software-defined resiliency framework combines consulting methodologies with analytical technologies and discovery tools to create an accurate picture of when business processes must be available and which applications, IT components, data and environments are needed for optimum resiliency.